 - A UT Austin writing component

-- KIN 312M - Management of Physical Activity & Sports Programs (a grade of “C-” or better is required)
+- KIN 312M - Management of Physical Activity & Sports Programs (a grade of “B-” or better is required starting Spring 2015)

-- KIN 316 - Structure & Organization of Sport (a grade of “B-” or better is required)
+- KIN 347 - Historical & Ethical Issues in Physical Culture and Sports (a grade of “B-” or better is required starting Spring 2015)

 In order to apply to the Sport Management major, students must have a 2.5 minimum GPA, have completed or currently be completing the prerequisites listed above and must submit a resume.
 Please note that the actual cutoff for the GPA may be considerably higher depending on the applicant pool.